-Same as for the Southwest Ridge Route on Peak 6884.
+Same as for the southwest ridge of Peak 6884.
 This route is the final leg of a ridge traverse from Peak 6884 to Peak 6541.

-Same as for the Southwest Face Route.
+Same as for the southwest face.
 This route is the final leg of a loop route that begins and ends along Fish Creek Road.

-From the summit, descend the easy, open terrain of the upper South Ridge.
+From the summit, descend the easy, open terrain of the upper south ridge.
 Lower down, the sagebrush gets a bit taller and thicker, but isn’t too bad.
-Skirt the L/E side of a rocky ridge buttress as you approach the road.
+Skirt the left/east side of a rocky ridge buttress as you approach the road.
 Descend a final steep section of short scrub/grass with a scree base and cross a cattle fence to reach East Fork Fish Creek Road.
-The south side of the road is fenced and posted; the north side is not posted, with the exception of a short section just west of the base of the South Ridge.
+The south side of the road is fenced and posted.
+The north side of the road is not posted, with the exception of a short section just west of the base of the south ridge.

-Hike W down the EF Fish Creek Road for about 1-1/4 miles to its junction with Fish Creek Road.
+Hike west down the East Fork Fish Creek Road for about 1-1/4 miles to its junction with Fish Creek Road.
 Hike up Fish Creek Road for 0.3 miles to your parked vehicle.
-Contrary to what the BLM map suggests, the EF Fish Creek Road is NOT a rugged 4WD road.
+Contrary to what the BLM map suggests, the East Fork Fish Creek Road is NOT a rugged 4WD road.
 It is a relatively smooth, one-lane road.